Comer352L/FreeSSM/README.txt

 3. REQUIREMENTS:
    1.)
 FreeSSM source code (https://github.com/Comer352L/FreeSSM)
    2.)
-Qt framework: Qt4 or Qt5
+Qt framework: Qt4, Qt5 or Qt6
         Development of Qt4 has been discontinued, the last release is v4.8.7.
         Releases older than 4.8.7 are no longer tested !
+        Support for Qt6 is still experimental.
-        There is no functional difference between Qt4 and Qt5 with regards to FreeSSM.
+        There is no functional difference between the Qt versions with regards to FreeSSM.
         2.1.)
 Download sources:
                Qt4: download.qt.io/archive/qt/4.8/4.8.7/
-               Qt5: www.qt.io/download.
+               Qt5 and Qt6: www.qt.io/download, https://www.qt.io/download-qt-installer
                Linux distributions usually provide ready packages in their repositories, which should be preferred.
 Development packages are needed, too.